curityio/aws-lambda-oauth-proxy/README.md

 ## Deploying the API

-First edit the `serverless.yaml` definition:

-1. Set your organisation name, app name and service name.
+1. In the `serverless.yaml` set your organization name, app name, and service name.
-2. Set endpoints of your API.
-Every endpoint is described in the file by a Resource entry and Method entries for supported HTTP methods.
+2. Still in the `serverless.yaml`, in the resources section, describe your API.
+Every endpoint is configured by a Resource entry and Method entries for supported HTTP methods.
 There is an example `DataResource` with methods `PostDataMethod` and `OptionsDataMethod`.
-You should set the path in the resource entry.
+The path is set in the resource entry.
+The Options method entry shows how to configure CORS headers.
-   The Options method entry should be used for all your resources so that CORS headers are properly managed.
    The example `PostDataMethod` is configured to use the lambda authorizer.
-Make sure to copy the configuration for other methods, as proper authorization and CORS response headers are set using the features of the AWS gateway.
+Make sure to copy the configuration for other methods and resources in your API, so that proper authorization and CORS response headers are set.
 3. Copy the `.env-template` file to a `.env` file and set the relevant configuration options.
-Entries which are commented out show the default values used by the authorizer and Gateway.
+Entries that are commented out show the default values used by the authorizer and Gateway.
 4. Run `serverless deploy` to deploy the API definition to AWS.